Bangladesh: Entrepreneur hounded by death threats over pro-LGBT post | DW | 13.07.2020

-Ayman Sadiq, the founder of a popular online education platform, has received a slew of death threats over a pro-LGBT Facebook post made by a former colleague.
+Ayman Sadiq, the founder of a popular online education platform has received a slew of death threats over a pro-LGBT Facebook post made by a former employee.
 Rights groups say the threats must be taken seriously.

-Ayman Sadiq, the founder of the "10 Minute School" online education platform, has been facing a slew of death threats over a pro-LGBT Facebook post made by one of his former colleagues.
+Ayman Sadiq, the founder of the "10 Minute School" online education platform, is facing a slew of death threats over a pro-LGBT Facebook post made by one of his former employees.

 Sadiq, who also featured in Forbes' "30 Under 30 Asia" list in 2018, also faced criticism over videos about menstruation and physical consent, which were posted to the 10 Minute School's website, which offers thousands of video tutorials to young learners in the South Asian nation.